 The important thing during the final proof is to stop before the gluten network collapses.
 When the gluten can not hold the amount of carbon dioxide produced by the yeast, the little gluten balloons explode and your bread will deflate before your eyes.
 The first thing is to control your dough temperature.
 As the temperature has the biggest influence on dough rising speeds, controlling temperature gives you stable proofing times.
 Please read; A Few Tips on Dough Temperature.
-Because I stabilized my dough temperature my proofing times are more or less the same each time and this takes the guessing out of proofing- and bulk fermentation times.
+Because I stabilize my dough temperature, my proofing times are more or less the same each time and this takes the guessing out of proofing- and bulk fermentation times.

 The next tip is to use the finger poking test;

 With your finger gently poke in your dough.
 If you have a high hydration dough you can first dip your finger in a little bit of flour to prevent sticking.